 As an example, we want to execute a switching operation now.
 Therefore we check the switching authority first and enter the menu branch [Control / General Settings] (e.g. by pressing the Softkey "Mode").

 Within this menu branch, you can do several switchgear-related settings, in particular (re-)define the switching authority.

-(All settings are made exactly the same way as described in $rac{l}{}$ "3.7 Parameter Changes - "OK" key", therefore this procedure is not repeated here.)
+(Proceed as explained in ⊨> "3.7 Parameter Changes - "OK" key".)

 For the "Switching Authority" setting the following options are available: